nik137/Diagnostics/README.md

  - Step 10 - Integration of the protocol STOMP for data transmission/reception between the server and the client.
 Settings SpringBoot and SVG with javascript.(https://www.ap-impulse.com/stomp-spring-boot-step-118/)
    <img src="https://www.ap-impulse.com/wp-content/uploads/2023/11/WebSocketSTOMP.png" width="250">

+   - Step 11 - Deeplearning4j integration for NLP.
+To use semantic search in the project.
+Namely, the answer to the client's request for an element of the interface scheme.(https://www.ap-impulse.com/dl4j-doc2vec-java-step-123/)